Project Overview

 • Connection Management - Accept and manage multiple client connections

-• Authentication - Verify user credentials and maintain sessions
+• Authentication - Verify user credentials and maintain secure sessions

 • Game Logic - Process moves, determine winners, and maintain game state

-• Matchmaking - Pair players and create game instances
+• Player Matching - Pair players and create game instances

 Client Responsibilities: